IfranAlamBishal/custom-section-product-features/README.md

 # ✅ How to Install

+Follow these steps to install and use the Custom File Upload section in your Shopify theme:

-## 1. Open Theme Code Editor
+## 1. Open Your Shopify Theme Code Editor

-  - Go to: Online Store → Themes → ⋯ (More) → Edit code
+- From your Shopify admin, go to: Online Store → Themes

+- Find your active theme, then click ⋯ (More) → Edit code.

 ## 2. Create a New Section